bjcai-phys/bjcai-phys.github.io/_pages/about.md

 <br>

 ### Manifesto from Tim Cook
-<small>- We believe that we exist to make great discoveries.</small>
+- We believe that we exist to make great discoveries.
 - We believe in innovation and thinking out of the box.
 - We believe in the simple, not the complex.
 - We believe in seeking a deep understanding of the mathematics behind the discoveries we make.